CageCode/World-Food-Ecosystems/practical1/exploring.md

 ***

-> Exercise 2: plotting the biome map on the baselayer map and discovering its values
+Now that we loaded the Biome map, you can plot the biome map on the baselayer of GEE and discovering its contents.
+The pixel values in this raster represent different biome categories.
+Each pixel's value corresponds to a specific biome type, and the names of these biome categories are stored within the metadata of the dataset.

-Now that we know (more or less) which Map we have loaded (for more info, you can always search the searchbar on top of the GUI), let's plot the map:
+Let's plot the map with the following code:

 ```javascript
 // First we need to define how we want to handle the visualisation: we need to *declare a variable* that describes how/what we want to plot.